 The Company holds cash balances with RBS International, and RBS International was assessed prior to entering into any arrangements.
-The credit rating of the bank is reviewed periodically (currently Standard and Poors has assigned a short term A-1 rating).
+The credit rating of the bank is reviewed periodically (currently Standard and Poors has assigned a short term A rating (2023: A rating)).

-The Company receives its loan financing from the States of Guernsey to which Standard & Poors has assigned an A1+ credit rating.
+The Company receives its loan financing from the States of Guernsey to which Standard & Poors has assigned an A+/A-1 credit rating (2023: A+/A-1).
 The Directors monitor the credit rating but at the current level consider the credit risk to be low.